 - Be familiar with how businesses and services you engage with will contact you – visit their website to find out or ask them how they are likely to contact you

 - Verify sender details by visiting the company’s official website or in the case of your bank, ring the number on the back of your bank card.
 NEVER use contact details in the text.

 Some tips to help you:

 We have further information on scam calls and texts including do’s and don’ts to help you protect yourself from being scammed.
-We also have a guide with frequently asked questions about scam calls and texts.

 What you can do:

 If you believe you are a victim of fraud, immediately contact your bank and report to your local Garda Station.